zooxo/SW15S/README.md

 TTOP is a tabletop calculator that enables (simple) calculations with big numbers (even in HEX format) with up to 3 decimals (set with f-key).
-TTOP uses a "dynamic fixed point arithmetic" which raises the numerical precision with the number of decimals.
+TTOP uses a "Dynamic Fixed Point Arithmetic" which raises the numerical precision with the number of decimals.

 TTOP supports the following functions: